holgerbrandl/kalasim/docs/userguide/docs/basics.md

 Also, `RealDistribution.clip(0)` will cap the sampled values at 0 (or any other value,  allowing zero-inflated distribution models with controlled randomization

-!!important
+!!!important
-    All distribution helpers to allow controlled randomization are available only form an `Environment` or `SimulationContext` only.
-That's because kalasim needs the context to associate the correct internal random generator to each distribution.
+    All randomization/distribution helpers are accessible  from an `Environment` or `SimulationEntity` context only.
+That's because kalasim needs the context to associate the correct internal random generator.

-Similarly, also distributions over arbitrary types are supported via `enumerated`.
-This does not just work with `enums` but with arbitrary types including [data classes](https://kotlinlang.org/docs/data-classes.html).
+Apart fom numeric distributions, also distributions over arbitrary types are supported via `enumerated()`.
+This does not just work with [`enums`](https://kotlinlang.org/docs/enum-classes.html) but with arbitrary types including [data classes](https://kotlinlang.org/docs/data-classes.html).

 ```kotlin
 enum class Fruit{Apple, Banana, Peach}